OpenEnergyPlatform/ontology/README.md

 ## Introduction

 The Open Energy Ontology (OEO) is a domain ontology of the energy-system modelling context.
 It is developed as part of the [Open Energy Family](https://github.com/OpenEnergyPlatform).
 The OEO is published on github as open source software.
 The language used is the Manchester OWL Syntax.
+It was chosen because of it's user-friendly approach to the OWL 2 language.
 The OEO is still under development and not released yet.
 A Steering Committee was created to accompany the development, increase awareness of the ontology and include it in current projects.

 ## Scope of this ontology